JacobLawson/Lab_4/README.md

 Program listing from 0 to 700ns

+From 0 to 25 ns, nothing is going on as the IR is 00 and there is NOP

+From 26 to 55ns, the LDAI function is going on as the IR reads 7, which is IR in the PRISM manual.
+This can be evident from the hex value B being loaded into the Accumulator by the time this IR is over.

+From 56 to 85ns, the IR reads 3, which indicates ROR.
+This can be evident from looking at the diagram which has the accumulator have a value of 1011 and then change to 1101, or from b to d in hex values

+From 86 to 125 ns, the IR reads 4, which indicates OUT.
+The data eventually loads the value of the accumulator into itself, which then disappears, presumably to the output port.---

+From 126 to 145ns, the IR reads 0, which means there are no operations going on.

+From 146 to 195ns, the IR reads d, which means that STA is going on.
+This is apparent through the accumulator staying at d, which is then loaded onto the IR.
+STA is then followed by b because b was loaded into the data register afterwards

+From 196 to 240 ns, the IR reads b, which indicates a JN.
+This is apparent through the 2 value being recognized as negative by Alesszero, which then prompts the IR to jump to Addr 2, which RORs the 2 into a 3 for the next set of instructions

 then detailed instructions for 0 to 50 ns, and the jump later at 225ns